tinqlik/saaspocguide/docs/configure_idp/okta.md

 ![okta6](images/okta6.png)

 7. Click on the **Sign On** tab if you want to retrieve Group information for users from Okta.
 This can be done using string-based filter, or using Okta expression language (https://developer.okta.com/docs/reference/okta-expression-language/).
 In this example, we will bring in Groups that start with *Qlik*

 ![okta7](images/okta7.png)

-Refer to the Section, [Qlik Groups](../sample data/groups.md), for detailed instructions on creating the groups that will be used to set up this environment
+Refer to the Section, -[Qlik Groups](../sample_data/groups.md), for detailed instructions on creating the groups that will be used to set up this environment